Mary Berry’s Christmas Chocolate Cupcakes are light, fluffy and topped with festive vanilla buttercream. Great for children to help decorate too!

 I decided to swap the buttercream to vanilla because sometimes a chocolate cupcake and frosting can be a bit too much for people.

-Also, I wanted to make the frosting look like a Christmas Tree which would be easier to colour with a vanilla frosting.
+Also, I wanted to make the frosting look like a Christmas tree which would be easier to colour with a vanilla frosting.

 I have also altered the cooking temperature as I prefer a lower oven temperature when cooking cupcakes to help create a flat topped cupcake.